 My dear friend Anthony was celebrating his birthday over the weekend.
 He had requested I make him a rainbow cake for his party.
-I eagerly agreed, wanting to grant my friend his wish.
-Then, I realized what an undertaking this would be with my baking experience and thought that this could potentially end in a disaster.
+I eagerly agreed, wanting to grant my friend his wish. hen, I realized what an undertaking this would be with my baking experience and thought that this could potentially end in a disaster.

 To prevent a catastrophe, I took a few steps to prepare myself.
 I bought some new kitchen tools, including a rotating cake decorating stand, cake boards, a cake spatula, an icing smoother, and a cake leveler.
 So, maybe I was just using this cake as an excuse to upgrade my baking tools and in turn my baking skills, but I knew they’d be necessary to make this cake into a masterpiece.

 The second thing I did to prepare was reading up on how to make a successful six-layer rainbow cake.
-I read blog posts, watched video, and even got decorating inspiration from Pinterest.
+I read blog posts, watched videos, and even got decorating inspiration from Pinterest.
 I went with the six color pride flag rainbow instead of the seven color rainbow.
 It seemed more fitting for the occasion.
 Plus, I didn’t think it’d be easy to differentiate between violet and indigo in a cake.
 I came to the conclusion that I could handle making this cake even if it was going to be a big challenge.
 I was actually really excited about it.

 I must have looked at 10 recipes before I came to this one from The Baker Upstairs.
 It was a bit of a Goldilocks moment where some of the cakes were too big and others too small.
 The one I settled with seemed just right for the what I needed.
 I hope Anthony is not offended that I chose a cake that was made for a three year old’s birthday.
 I’m sure he’ll appreciate the youthful vibe.